rkrathwohl/adjustable_image/README.md

 # AdjustableImage

-For use with Paperclip and the cropper_tool (jrac).
+For use with Paperclip and the cropper_tool (jrac base).

 Scenario:
 You have an image you would like to adjust (crop, resize, background color, extent) and then